In Vivo Tumor Models

 Accelerated In Vivo Screening of Early Compounds and Combination Therapies

-New implantable microdevice (IMD) technology available through our partnership with Kibur Medical enhances your in vivo tumor studies the ability to efficiently and cost effectively administer and measure the effects of drugs injected directly into tumors.
-When used in animal models in the preclinical setting, this translational technology drives decisions with data that answers challenging questions about your drug’s performance – alone or in comparison/combination with other therapies – within the tumor microenvironment.
+New implantable microdevice (IMD) technology available through our partnership with Kibur Medical enhances your in vivo tumor studies the ability to efficiently and cost effectively administer and measure the effects of multiple drugs injected directly into tumors.

 Implantable Microdevice Technology